-- Our curriculum offer across all schools (published on websites), highlights a curriculum which promotes tolerance or understanding of others (e.g. religion, culture, race, etc.). - We have robust anti-bullying policies. - We use assemblies to focus on equality issues. - All schools work with the local community or other schools to encourage appreciation of diversity. - We have engaged with outside speakers to raise awareness of issue relating to discrimination.
+- Our curriculum offer across all schools (published on websites), highlights a curriculum which promotes tolerance or understanding of others (e.g. religion, culture, race, etc.). - We have robust anti-bullying policies. - We use assemblies to focus on equality issues. - All schools work with the local community or other schools to encourage appreciation of diversity. - We have engaged with outside speakers to raise awareness of issues relating to discrimination. - Specific days are used in schools to find out about the protected characteristics.

-Annual report for 2019/20 on objectives set:
+Annual report for 2022 on objectives set: